Gas prices likely to rise as Suncor refinery shuts down

-Commerce City's Suncor oil refinery has been shut down for at least the next three months after sustaining damage to its equipment, according to company officials.
+Colorado gas prices will undoubtedly rise after Commerce City's Suncor oil refinery shut down for at least three months after sustaining damage to its equipment, according to company officials.

 They attributed the damage to "extreme and record-setting weather" in a news release Wednesday.